Bernard J. Taylor: Cinderella's Christmas Makeover

 In 2008 Taylor began to revamp the Cinderella fairy tale using the music of Leo Delibes, W.A.
 Mozart, J.S.
 Bach, Jules Massenet, Carl Maria von Weber, Antonín Dvořák, Luigi Boccherini, Edvard Grieg, Josef Haydn, Felix Mendelssohn, Frédéric Chopin, Jacques Offenbach, P.I.
 Tchaikovsky, and Camille St Saens.
 He also composed four additional pieces of music.
 In Taylor's version, Cinderella is given a make-over for a reality show and gets to meet a prince who falls immediately in love with her.
 But Cinderella rejects the prince because she is disturbed by his obsession with whether or not her feet will fit a glass slipper.
 She falls for a penniless courtier who rescues her from the slave traders to whom her stepmother tries to sell her.
 The show ends with the couple entering and winning a national talent show.
+You can see/hear two songs from the show on Youtube:

 The Marsh King's Daughter

 One of Hans Christian Andersen's lesser-known fairy tales is considerably expanded and re-worked by Taylor in a comic opera using the music of Wolfgang Amadeus Mozart.
 This was completed in 2010.
 All four comic operas, plus two plays, were published in Britain by Stagescripts Ltd in 2010.
+Here is one of the songs from the show:

-The Road to Madness
+Scott, Zelda and Hemingway in Purgatory (formerly entitled "Road to Madness")

-Completed at the end of 2012, it is a chamber musical about the life of F. Scott Fizgerald and his relationships with Zelda Sayre and Ernest Hemingway.
+Completed at the end of 2012, it is a chamber musical/opera about the life of F. Scott Fitzgerald and his relationships with Zelda Sayre and Ernest Hemingway.
 Fitzgerald is interviewed after his death and relives some of the key moments in his life.
 It has a cast of four.
-It was produced in San Antonio in 2015.
+It was produced in San Antonio in 2015 and won an award for original musical score from the Alamo Theater Arts Council, as well as two performance awards.
+You can hearan introduction to the musical/opera on Youtube: